TheodoreKrypton/JavPy/README.md

 ---

-This is a Python library for searching related information of Japanese AVs.
-This project temporarily provide 2 kind of interfaces, a telegram bot for mobile users and a locally hosted web page for PC users.
+This is a Python library for searching Japanese AVs related information.
+This project temporarily provides both a telegram bot and a locally hosted web page, correspondingly for mobile users and for PC users as interfaces.

 This library fetches information from various websites, but most of them are blocked in some regions.
 To experience a better travel, please host the service in somewhere having lesser Internet restrictions, like the USA, Japan, etc.